 Step : 6 – Now repeat the step 4 again

-i.e To get third term of quotient by dividing the first term of get remainder in previous step (i.e -6x3 ) with first term of divisor (i.e x2)
+i.e To get the third term of the quotient by dividing the first term of get remainder in the previous step (i.e -6x3 ) with the first term of the divisor (i.e x2)

-Step:7 – Then third term of quotient -6x multiplying the divisor g(x) and that term subtract from remainder got in step 5
+Step:7 – Then the third term of the quotient -6x multiplying the divisor g(x) and that term subtracted from the remainder got in step 5

-i.e To get forth term of quotient by dividing the first term of get remainder in previous step (i.e -7x2 ) with first term of divisor (i.e x2)
+i.e To get the fourth term of the quotient by dividing the first term of the remainder in the previous step (i.e -7x2 ) with the first term of the divisor (i.e x2)

-Step:9 – Then forth term of quotient -7 multiplying the divisor g(x) and that term subtract from remainder got in step 7
+Step:9 – Then the fourth term of quotient -7 is multiplied by the divisor g(x) and that term is subtracted from the remainder in step 7

 So the quotient is (5x3 + x3 -6x – 7) and remainder is 5x + 4